coder/terraform-provider-coderd/docs/resources/user.md

 subcategory: ""
 description: |-
   A user on the Coder deployment.
-  When importing, the ID supplied can be either a user UUID or a username.
 ---

 # coderd_user (Resource)

 A user on the Coder deployment.

-When importing, the ID supplied can be either a user UUID or a username.

 ## Example Usage